-Yet, by now most developers understood that software development is not a sprint but a marathon where you build up a product step-by-step.
-Hasty planning and hurry to ship code in a few sprints can cause the accumulation of technical and security debt.
-This might not hurt in the short run, but eventually, any product will collapse under scale and pressure when it was built on weak foundations.
-For most developers, this process and the effects are clear in case of testing or code optimization, but not in security.
+By now, however, most developers understand that software development is a marathon, not a sprint, where the product has to be built up step-by-step.
+Hasty planning and a rush to ship code in a few sprints can lead to a build-up technical and security problems.
+While these might not be huge problems in the short term, any product built on weak foundations will eventually collapse under scale and pressure.
+Software developers are aware of this reality in case of testing or code optimization, but less so when it comes to security.

 2. Developers lack security education and training

-The importance of testing is now part of every computer science curriculum.
-Unit tests, integration tests, and TDD, in general, became commonly accepted best practices for high-quality software development.
-The same is not true for secure coding training.
+Testing is now an important part of any computer science curriculum.
+Unit tests, integration tests, and TDD in general have become commonly accepted best practices for high-quality software development.
+But the same is not true when it comes to secure coding training.
 Cybersecurity education is still lacking in many universities around the world, and computer science students aren’t learning the skills they need in this area.

 3. Security training is considered a necessary evil

-Training, especially company-driven training, is one of those activities where the feedback and results show up with a significant delay.
+Training, especially company-driven training, is an activity where the feedback and results only show up after a significant delay.
 Very few people are dedicated enough to work day-by-day on consistently improving their skills, and most developers believe that on-the-job experience will lead them forward.
-Organized training by companies is considered a pain and a necessary evil that drives them away from their daily job.
+Trainings organized by companies are considered an annoyance, a necessary evil that takes time away from their daily job.

 4. Security is a gateway function that blocks modern DevOps processes

-Security is traditionally considered as an obstacle that hinders people from doing their job.
-Like the early days, seatbelts were considered a bad thing as they limited people in their free movement while driving.
-Similarly, developers often consider visible guardrails and tools of security useless cycles of programming that prevents them from going with full speed in shipping products.
+Security is often considered an obstacle that hinders people from doing their job.
+It’s kind of like the early days of seatbelts: people considered them a nuisance for limiting the free range of movement while driving.
+In the same way, developers often believe visible guardrails and security tools lead to pointless cycles of programming that prevent them from shipping a product at full speed.

 5. Misalignment of responsibilities

-Many developers have a strong sense of responsibility towards their code, but some developers simply do not care if their code is high-quality or not.
-If the processes allow them to slack, these developers will sacrifice long-term stability for short-term speed.
-Since most developers are not directly responsible for the mistakes they make, they might optimize for speed, not quality.
+While many developers have a strong sense of responsibility and ownership over their code, some simply do not care if their code is high-quality or not.
+If processes allow them to slack, these developers may sacrifice long-term stability for short-term speed.
+And since many developers aren’t directly responsible for the mistakes they make, it becomes easier to optimize for speed over quality.

 Awareness of the importance of security training is on the rise, but it still has a long way to go.
-It is often considered as a setback that slows down the workflow, but as mentioned earlier, the positive effects of security training in the long term are indisputable.
-Just like any process related to products and services, security needs a strong base to be built on.
-Training is an essential part of the foundation of any successful security program, and even if it seems to derail the day-to-day work in the beginning, incorporating proper security training will improved code quality and overall security.
-In the next blog post we’ll discuss some best practices on how to implement training in your security program.
-Stay tuned!
+It is often seen as a roadblock that slows down the workflow, but like we mentioned, the long-term benefits of security training are clear.
+Just like any process related to products and services, security needs to be built on a strong base.
+Training is an essential part of the foundation of any successful security program.
+Just remember that even if it seems to derail day-to-day work in the beginning, incorporating proper security training will improved code quality and overall security.
+Stay tuned for our next post where we’ll discuss some best practices around how to implement training in your security program!